projectcalico/calico-kubernetes-ubuntu-demo/README.md

 ## Prerequisites
 1. This guide uses `systemd` and thus uses Ubuntu 15.04 which supports systemd natively.
 2. All kubernetes nodes should have the latest docker stable version installed.
-At the time of writing, that is Docker 1.7.0
+At the time of writing, that is Docker 1.7.0.
-3. All hosts should be able to communicate with each other.
-Internet access is recommended in order to speed up dependency installation.
+3. All hosts should be able to communicate with each other, as well as the internet, to download the necessary files.
 4. This demo assumes that none of the hosts have been configured with any kubernetes or Calico software yet.

 ## Starting a Cluster
 In this tutorial, we will provide sample systemd services to quickly get the core kubernetes services up and running.

 ### Setup Master
 First, get the sample configurations for this tutorial
 ```